 Student groups or classes and/or parent groups may be permitted to conduct fundraising drives for approved school purposes.
-Requests must be made to the superintendent's office or designee.
+An application for permission must be made to the superintendent's office or designee.
 [For further information, see policies at FJ and GE.]